 Lewis Johnson serves as a reporter for NBC and NBCSN’s coverage of track and field as well as a sideline reporter for college football and USFL games.
-Johnson returned for his 10th Olympic assignment with NBC Sports during the 2018 Olympic Winter Games in PyeongChang, where he served as a bobsled, luge and skeleton reporter assignments for NBC.
+Johnson returned for his 10th Olympic assignment with NBC Sports during the 2018 Olympic Winter Games in PyeongChang, where he served as a bobsled, luge and skeleton reporter.
 The former track star, who broke into broadcasting as a runner for ABC Sports and ESPN, has gone on to earn a series of coveted assignments since joining NBC Sports in 1999.

 Johnson’s current duties include various track & field coverage for both NBC and ESPN, as well as college football reporting for NBCSN.
 He has also served as the sideline reporter on NBC’s coverage of Notre Dame Football, as has filed stories for the critically acclaimed and most-watched NFL studio show, Football Night in America.
 Previously, he was a reporter for NBC’s NBA on NBC and Arena Football League broadcasts as well as anchoring the NBC Sports Update Desk.

 Johnson has covered many historic moments.
 During the 2002 Olympic Winter Games from Salt Lake City, Johnson served as a reporter for NBC’s Special Features Unit, where his contributions included interviews during coverage of the Opening and Closing Ceremonies and a memorable feature on gold medal-winning U.S. speed skater Derek Parra’s visit to Home Depot, where he worked while training for the Olympics.
 Johnson also reported from the bobsled venue, where Vonetta Flowers became the first African-American athlete to win a gold medal at a Winter Olympics.
 At the 2004 Olympics in Athens, Johnson was part of NBC’s track and field team, working as an analyst in addition to working as a reporter during the diving competition.
 While Johnson won critical praise for his role as track and field analyst at the 2000 Sydney Olympics, it was his work on breaking news stories that demonstrated his abilities as a reporter.
 Johnson twice joined Bob Costas in the studio to report on breaking news: first to report on U.S. shot-putter C.J.
 Hunter’s pre-Games positive doping charge and again when French sprinter Maria Jose-Perec mysteriously fled Australia.